 The Macintosh would work its way through multiple versions and refinements through the years, including the ambitious portable Macintosh in 1989 (which made a now-infamous appearance on the prime time drama Twin Peaks).
 Since then, the Macintosh line has become a prime example of iconic packaging and design.
 The practice of merging computer and monitor into one, maintaining sleek design lines, and the adoption of aluminum-and-glass casings has given Apple a design reputation that’s hard to match.

 But before they’d become one of the biggest tech and media companies in the world, it would be the Macintosh’s first stunning form-factor change that set Apple on the road to innovation.

 The Original iMac G3

 Released in 1998, the iMac G3 was Steve Jobs’ first creation upon his return to Apple.
 Its new form factor as an all-in-one computer (keeping both the monitor and computing components in one housing) drew plenty of eyes and attention.
 It also arguably broke new ground, getting rid of all the varied connection ports computers have for peripherals and instead adopting the USB format (which was just starting to emerge in the market).
 These tactics have been credited with saving Apple from collapse.

-Part of its charm were the color choices it offered to users.
-Launching with a Bondi Blue color, it expanded to five others a year later (Blueberry, Grape, Tangerine, Lime and Strawberry).
-Throughout its life cycle (the iMac G3 was retired in 2003), it offered seven other colors and patterns.
+Part of its charm were the colour choices it offered to users.
+Launching with a Bondi Blue colour, it expanded to five others a year later (Blueberry, Grape, Tangerine, Lime and Strawberry).
+Throughout its life cycle (the iMac G3 was retired in 2003), it offered seven other colours and patterns.